JonGerhardson/Qtanon/tests-examples/CT-Mirror_anon_person.md

+Changed from the orignal as follows: All named persons replaced with placeholders in bold text.

 Connecticut Legislature Passes Bill Overhauling Century-Old Towing Laws by Ginny Monk and Dave Altimari, The Connecticut Mirror Published on May 30, 2025 at the following URLs